Australian-Imaging-Service/charts/README.md

 sudo snap install microk8s --classic microk8s enable dns fluentd ingress metrics-server prometheus rbac registry storage

-# You may get an insufficient permissions error when running the command above - if so, run the following commands and retry
-sudo usermod -a -G microk8s ${USER}
-su - ${USER}

 # Install and configure the kubectl client
 sudo snap install kubectl --classic
 # Start running more than one cluster and you will be glad you did these steps